maemon/unit-wallet-android/README.md

 ### Unit Wallet

-Unit Wallet (Android) is a fork of breadwallet Android which can be found [here](https://github.com/breadwallet/breadwallet-android).
+Unit Wallet (Android) is a fork of [breadwallet Android](https://github.com/breadwallet/breadwallet-android) which was modified to work exclusively with Bitcoin Cash.

 ---------------